OSV consists of:

 We found that there was no existing standard format which:

 A unified format means that vulnerability databases, open source users, and security researchers can easily share tooling and consume vulnerabilities across all of open source.
 This means a more complete view of vulnerabilities in open source for everyone, as well as faster detection and remediation times resulting from easier automation.

 OSV provides an easy-to-use API for querying against the aggregated database of vulnerabilities.

-Command line tooling is currently being developed to enable easy vulnerability scanning of SBOMs, language manifests, and container images.
-Stay tuned!
+Command line tooling is also available for vulnerability scanning of SBOMs, language manifests, and container images.

 By making your vulnerability database available in the OSV format, open source users will have a consistent way to consume vulnerabilities across all open source ecosystems.

 Vulnerability databases can also benefit from easier interchange and vulnerabiltiy sharing from other databases that use the OSV format.

 The database in available in a GCS bucket maintained by OSV: gs://osv-vulnerabilities